 Harmless looking results about primes

 The primes are notorious for posing easy-looking questions that turn out to be fiendishly difficult to answer.
-The following articles look at two of these, the Goldbach conjecture and the twin prime conjecture:
+The following articles look at some of these:

 - Mathematical mysteries: the Goldbach conjecture;